Animal welfare and licensing

 Reporting stray dogs and cats

 The Dog Warden Service can assist with stray, barking or aggressive dogs.
 Dog fouling complaints should be referred to the Community Wardens.
-The Council does not deal with stray cats but you can contact the RSPCA.
+For stray cats, contact the RSPCA .